2023 Annual Call for Volunteers: Volunteer Opportunities

 In accordance with the procedures of the ASB, this committee develops actuarial standards of practice that apply to actuaries in the enterprise risk management area.

-Skills/Experience: Committee members should be knowledgeable about current enterprise risk management actuarial practice, emerging practice issues, and understand the guidance that actuaries working in enterprise risk management need.
+Skills/Experience: Committee members should be knowledgeable about current enterprise risk management actuarial practice and emerging practice issues, and understand the guidance that actuaries working in enterprise risk management need.
+Excellent written communication skills.

 - General Committee-ASB (Actively Seeking Volunteers)